 Nor did the family know at the time that this would be his last Remembrance Day.

 George Hanson was 21 when he enrolled for war on January 15, 1943 and was sent to France with the Canadian Infantry Corps.

 On August 17, 1944, while Uncle George was on patrol, another soldier stepped on a landmine and was killed.
 Uncle George was wounded and sent to recuperate in England.
 He survived his major injuries and was eventually sent home to his family.

 On May 2, 1946, he was discharged from military service.

 As most men of his generation, Uncle George had a stoic attitude about his war experiences.

 He kept his memories to himself and only occasionally did he share his recollections with a few carefully chosen family members.

-On this Remembrance Day, as on all others since I met George long ago, I will think of him and remember the kind, gentle, family man.
+On this Remembrance Day, as on all others since I met George long ago, I will think of him and remember the kind, gentle, family man that he was.

-My gratitude for his service and for the service of so many other brave Canadian men and women will not sleep.
+My gratitude for his service and for the service of so many other brave Canadian men and women will not wane.